Licensing process for the North Central Victorian Goldfields Ground Release

 * convicted of an offence involving fraud or dishonesty.

-The regulator prepares a recommendation for the Minister for Resources to either grant or refuse a minerals exploration licence and may suggest conditions to be incorporated into a licence.
+The regulator prepares a recommendation for the Minister for Resources (or Delegate) to either grant or refuse a minerals exploration licence and may suggest conditions to be incorporated into a licence.

 Exploration licences must be granted within 90 days.